-By the time I was in high school I was mostly independent.
-I felt the same invincibility as most teens do but I took it one step further, which for the most part would wind me up on the wrong end of the law.
-After graduating high-school, my behavior continued to spiral out of control until my early 20’s when I met my wife, Stephanie.
-That day was the best day of my life, and everything changed for the better.
+By the time I was in high school, I was mostly independent.
+I felt the same invincibility as most teenagers do, but I took it one step further – which for the most part found me on the wrong end of the law.
+After graduating high school, my behavior continued to spiral out of control until my early 20’s when I met my wife, Stephanie.
+Meeting her was best day of my life; and after that day, everything changed for the better.
 Stephanie was one of the first, non-family members in my life who showed genuine love and concern for my well-being.
 There is absolutely no doubt in my mind that without her, I would not be the man that I am today.

-I am now 34 years old, and I have been married to my amazing wife Stephanie for the last eight years.
-Together, we are raising our two handsome young men right here in the 47th district, just as my wife and I were.
+I am now 34 years old and have been married to my amazing wife, Stephanie, for the last eight years.
+Together, we are raising our two handsome young men, right here in the 47th district, just as my wife and I were.
 I am a small business owner, a state-licensed contractor since 2008 and I am running for Congress in California’s 47th district.
 I would be absolutely honored to have your vote and the endorsement of the community I was raised in, to go to Washington and fight for us all.